kubestash/docs/docs/addons/mariadb/overview/index.md

 ## Next Steps

-- Backup an externally managed `MySQL` database using KubeStash by following the guides from [here](/docs/addons/mysql/logical/index.md).
+- Backup an externally managed `MariaDB` database using KubeStash by following the guides from [here](/docs/addons/mariadb/logical/index.md).